-Our cats often engage in curious behaviour that baffles us.
-This article will help you decode both the unusual and common cat behaviours so you understand and bond with your pet better.
+Having a cat means you get to witness your feline friend engage in various baffling behaviours.
+This article will help you decode unusual and common cat behaviours so you can understand and bond with your pet better.

 Cat Not Using the Litter Tray

-One of the top cat behaviour problems involves the litter tray (or rather not using it).
-There are various reasons your feline friend will skip doing her business in it:
+One of the top cat behaviour problems involves the litter tray or rather not using it.
+There are various reasons why your pet cat will skip doing her business in it:

-- She does not like the type of litter you used.
+- She does not like the type of litter you use.

 - The litter tray location is undesirable to your pet.